DZunke/SlackBundle/Resources/doc/slack.md

 * Message: _"Foo @everyone Bar"_, will notify everyone in at the Network.
 Must be Used on the #general Channel
 * Message: _"Foo @channel Bar"_, will notify everyone in a Channel
 * Message: _"Foo @Bazuser Bar"_, will notify the named User

+## Rate-Limit

+Officially the Slack-API has a [Rate Limit](https://api.slack.com/docs/rate-limits) for Requests.
+The API only allows one Request per Second.
+For short times the API will ignore if you get over this limit but maybe there comes a time the API will give an Error for this.
+In this Case the Client will automatically try it for two more times.
+If you want to raise this loop of tries you can change it in the [Configuration](configuraton.md).